Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

 We're taking our time.
-We're taking our time, but it's coming.
+We're taking our time.
+But it's coming.
 It's coming very, very soon.

 David Barnard: